rewgs/open-stage-control-ts/resources/docs/docs/getting-started/server-configuration.md

 Options name must be prepended with a double dash (`--`) in a terminal.

+!!! example "Example"
+    ```
+    open-stage-control --no-gui --load path/to/your/session.json --theme path/to/your/theme.css
+    ```

+    Launches the server in headless mode, and makes all clients load provided session and theme automatically.

 ## Running in a terminal on Windows